MasterProject-HIWE/CitizenWeatherDashboard/README.md

-# CitizenWeatherVA
+# MSc Project: Visual Analysis of the Social Dynamics of Weather Spotters

-Visual Analysis of Weather Events observations based on Crowd-sourced data by MeteoSwiss
+Visual Analysis of high-impact weather events (HIWEs) based on crowd-sourced data by MeteoSwiss and sturumforum.ch

 ## Scripts
 #### First, we need to install the "installer": yarn